clarainna/KOReader-Patches/README.md

 <b>2-reader-header-print-edition-with-other-info.lua</b>

-I prefer to have only my page number at the bottom of my screen, so I moved items such as clock, wifi and battery at the top of the screen instead of the original page numbers.
-Font used in my case is Cinzel.
+I prefer to have only my page number at the bottom of my screen, so I moved items such as clock, wifi and battery at the top of the screen instead of the original page numbers. <a href="https://fonts.google.com/specimen/Cinzel">Font used in my case is Cinzel</a>.
 Font can be changed my modifying this:
     local header_font_face = "Cinzel-Regular.ttf"

 Text font is my own handwritting, which you can download in the main repository.